Sat 2024-Jun-22

 This entire class of person is, to put it simply, abhorrent to right-thinking people.
 They’re an embarrassment to people that are actually making advances in the field, a disgrace to people that know how to sensibly use technology to improve the world, and are also a bunch of tedious know-nothing bastards that should be thrown into Thought Leader Jail until they’ve learned their lesson…

 I spent decades in applied statistics and machine learning.
-And yes, that’s how we generally see the managers yattering about things of which they know nothing.
+And yes, that’s how we generally see the managers yattering on subjects about which they know nothing.

 Hicks et al. @ Ethics & Info Tech: ChatGPT is BS Now, for those of you whose taste runs to somewhat less profanity and somewhat more peer review, here is a peer-reviewed article saying largely the same thing.
 [10] But with less profanity.
 And, alas, less humor.